thuannguyenit/thuannguyenit.github.io/_posts/2017-12-27-Spring-boot-Known-issues-on-Google-Cloud-Platform.md

 ## Setup Application Logging
 -----

-By following this page https://cloud.google.com/appengine/docs/standard/java/logs/, We can implement custom application logs easier.
+By following this page [Reading and Writing Application Logs](https://cloud.google.com/appengine/docs/standard/java/logs), We can implement custom application logs easier.
 However, It does not works when we use this package "org.springframework.boot:spring-boot-starter-web" because Spring-boot's default logging bridge conflicts with Jetty's logging system (Appengine use Jetty).

 To be able to capture the Spring-boot startup logs, you need to exclude "org.slf4j:jul-to-slf4j" dependency.
 The easiest way to do this is to set the dependency scope to provided, so that it won't be included in the WAR file: